ckormanyos/real-time-cpp-toolchains/README.md

 ## Further details

-These GNU/GCC toolchains are built to run on Windows(R).
-They can be used by developers who optionally run the builds in the [real-time-cpp](https://github.com/ckormanyos/real-time-cpp) repository on `Win*` batches or in Microsoft(R) VisualStudio(R).
+The references usually include GNU/GCC toolchains are built to run on both `Win*` as well as `*nix`.
+The `Win*` versions, in particular, can be used by developers who optionally run the builds in the [real-time-cpp](https://github.com/ckormanyos/real-time-cpp) repository on `Win*` batches or in Microsoft(R) VisualStudio(R).

-Other standalone uses are, of course, possible with these toolchains.
+Other standalone uses for any of these toolchains are, of course, possible.
-They are completely moveable and built to run out-of-the-box.
+They are typically completely moveable, entirely dependency-free (no DLLs) and built to run out-of-the-box.

 # Finding/Extracting the GNU/GCC Toolchains